danielbrodin/atom-project-manager/README.md

 **Edit projects:** All projects are saved in a `.cson` file which you can easily reach by searching for *"edit projects"* in the Command Palette (`cmd-shift-p`)

+All these commands can also be reached from the Packages/Project Manager menu

 ## Settings
 **Show Path:** Shows the path in the list view